kamilburda/batcher/docs/sections/Customization/Procedures.md

 For example, the output folder will be identical to the one currently selected in the main dialog.
 This simplifies setting up export to multiple file formats without the hassle of manually adjusting the export options in all added procedures.

-When exporting each image separately (the default, which can be changed via the *Perform export* option), the Export procedure usually makes sense to be applied as the last procedure since procedures after Export would have no effect on the current layer being processed.
+When exporting each image separately (the default, which can be changed via the *Perform export* option), it usually makes sense to apply the Export procedure as the last one since procedures after Export would have no effect on the current image/layer being processed.

 ### Apply opacity from group layers